 If the decrease in landings and the stakeholder-reported concerns regarding the Gulf Group Cobia stock are indicative of an issue with the spawning stock biomass, a shift in fishing effort which could remove more females from the population may result in deleterious effects on stock recruitment.
 This negative biological effect could be most pronounced under Alternative 4 (42 inches FL), followed by Alternative 3 (39 inches FL) and then Preferred Alternative 2 (36 inches FL).
+Further, there is concern that a higher discard mortality rate is prevalent with the use of gaffs to land Gulf Group Cobia, as it may be difficult for the angler to determine fish size until the fish is brought aboard with a gaff.
+Neither Councils encourage anglers to use a gaff to land fish which must first be measured to determine whether they are larger than the applicable minimum size limit.

 The ecological effects of bycatch mortality are the same as fishing mortality from directed fishing efforts.
 If not properly managed and accounted for, either form of mortality could potentially reduce stock biomass to an unsustainable level.
-The Councils and NMFS are developing actions that would improve bycatch monitoring in all fisheries, including the CMP fishery.
+The Councils and NMFS continue to review bycatch monitoring measures in all fisheries, including the CMP fishery.
 More comprehensive bycatch and discard data would provide a better understanding of the composition and magnitude of catch and bycatch, enhance the quality of data provided for stock assessments, increase the quality of assessment output, provide better estimates of interactions with protected species, and lead to better decisions regarding additional measures to reduce bycatch.
 Management measures that affect gear and fishing effort for a target species can influence fishing mortality in other species.
 Therefore, enhanced catch and bycatch monitoring would provide better data that could be used in multi-species assessments.